Starwort/NEA/README.md

   - The maximum number of moves to allow.
   - Defaults to `1024`.
   - Very large values will cause allocation errors.
-  - It is recommended to make this a power of two as the solver will only attempt to solve with maximum depths of powers of two.
+  - It is recommended to make this a multiple of 4 as the solver will only attempt to solve with maximum depths of multiples of 4.
 - `-h`
   - Print the help message and exit.